 - B.M. and M.M., New England Conservatory

 Julianna Nickel is a very active recitalist, teacher, and freelancer in the Washington, DC and Virginia areas.
-She is Adjunct Professor of Flute at George Mason University and a recipient of Mason’s 2017 Distinguished Teacher of the Year.
+She is Adjunct Professor of Flute at George Mason University and a two-time recipient of Mason’s Distinguished Teacher of the Year (2019, 2017).

 Julianna is principal flute with the American Festival Pops Orchestra, a substitute with the Washington National Opera, a frequent substitute with the Manassas Ballet Orchestra, and a regular performer on the In Your Neighborhood Series presented by the National Symphony Orchestra each January.
 She has played chamber recitals in venues across the region including The Kennedy Center’s Millennium Stage, The National Institute of Health, the Alden Theater, historic Mount Vernon, Salisbury College, and George Mason University.
 Recently, Julianna has enjoyed working with the Boulanger Initiative in chamber recitals Since moving to the DC area, Julianna has also performed as a soloist with the American Festival Pops Orchestra, the George Mason University Symphony Orchestra, and the Landon Symphonette.
 She will solo with George Mason’s Wind Symphony in the Fall of 2019.
 Additionally, Julianna is the Director of the Mason Community Arts Flute Camp that takes place each summer.